-As As a parent/caregiver of Girl Scout , I agree to: Girl's Name Demonstrate a genuine interest in my girl's participation in Girl Scouts.
-I wi that Girl Scouting is girl-led, so I will uphold the Girl Scout Promise and Law model and demonstrating support and will respect the opinions and goals of v by being a positive role Support the volunteers who are working with my girl in order to encourage experience for all.
-I will make every effort to attend any required parent/ca adhere to deadlines. ☐ Ensure that my girl's behavior supports the Girls' Code of Conduct. ☐ Submit requested permission slips, dues and/or materials on time, ensured for Girl Scout activities, and drop them off and pick them up on time. that my girl is prepared Communicate any concerns that I have directly to the volunteer responsible private (not in the presence of the girls or other parents) and will follow a comprocess if we are unable to resolve a particular conflict situation. • • Not initiate or participate in gossip or negative statements about Girl Scout behavior that may undermine the leadership of a Girl Scout activity or the thave a complaint or problem, I will share a suggested solution.
+Asaparent/caregiver of Girl Scout ,I agree to: Girl's Name ☐ Demonstrate a genuine interest in my girl's participation Scouting is girl-led, so I will uphold the Girl Scout Promise demonstrating support and will respect the opinions and g and Law by being a positive role model and ☐ Support the volunteers who are working with my girling experience for all.
+I will make every effort to attend any redeadlines. ☐ Ensure that my girl's behavior supports the Girls' Code of Conduct. ☐ Submitrequestedpermissionslips, dues and/ormateria Scout activities, and drop them off and pick them up on t ☐ Communicate any concerns that I have directly to the vointhe presence of the girls or other parents) and will follow resolve a particular conflict situation. ☐ Notinitiate or participate in gossip or negative statement that may undermine the leadership of a Girl Scout activity problem, I will share a suggested solution.
 Play an active role in my girl's Girl Scout experience.
-I will follow safety guid and guarantee a high-quality environment for my girl.
-I will refrain from the and alcohol at all Girl Scout events. ☐ Support my girl's participation in the councils Product Program and adhere policies. e to all Product Program ☐ Support the Girl Scout efforts to provide an environment of acceptance for families by asking my girl to treat others with respect regardless of their d Acknowledge that there are a variety of ways for girls and adults to participation option would be best for in engaging her in those activities.
+I wil guarantee a high-quality environment for my girl.
+I will re all Girl Scout events. ☐ Support my girl's participation in the councils Product Pro rogram and adhere to all Product Program policies. ☐ Support the Girl Scout efforts to provide an environment asking my girl to treat others with respect regardless of the Acknowledge that there are a variety of ways for girls an council staff feel that a different participation option wou her in those activities.